daianethaisb/dio-desafios-de-projeto/java/contaBanco/README.md

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

+>**_ Projeto: Simulando uma conta bancária através do terminal/console - fundamentos da linguagem e noções de regras de estrutura de sintaxe._**

 > If you want to customize the folder structure, open `.vscode/settings.json` and update the related settings there.

 ## Dependency Management

 The `JAVA PROJECTS` view allows you to manage your dependencies.
 More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).

->**_Simulando uma conta bancária através do terminal/console - fundamentos da linguagem e noções de regras de estrutura de sintaxe._**